 An Idea is Born

-Dudley qualified for an Amateur Radio license in February 1962.
+Dudley qualified for an Amateur Radio license in February 1962 with the call sign G3PUN.
 He got to know Ken Bran and Ken Underwood, who were both newly licensed radio amateurs, at the Greenford Radio Club Friday night meetings in 1963.
 Most weeks Dudley, Ken and Ken after the club meeting went on to the Wimpy Bar in Ealing Broadway for a coffee.
 Ken Bran had mentioned the discussions with Jim about the local bands and their sound issues, and suggested that they could develop an amp that would fill the needs – and make some extra cash at the same time.
 In the next few months work got underway in back garden sheds – Ken Underwood in Hayes and Ken Bran in Heston.
 Dudley lived with his Dad in Hanwell on the banks of the river Brent, at 202C Uxbridge Road, just down the hill from Marshall’s shop.
 The house, originally part of a pig farm that was built in the 18th century, had outdoor plumbing, open fireplaces and a crumbling chimney on the roof that barely supported Dudley’s quad antenna.
-The small workshop which served as a Ham Radio Base as well as a garden shed was tucked behind the house, next to the coal cellar.
+The small workshop which also served as a Ham Radio Base was tucked behind the house, next to the coal cellar.

 It was agreed that Ken Underwood would mount all the hardware onto the chassis, Ken Bran would construct the Component tag boards and Dudley would connect everything else and do the final test.